tokenfactor/tokenfactor.github.io/index.md

 # Hello
 My name is Lovely-Frances Domingo.
 I am an information security/information assurance consultant, formerly an educator and technology programs coordinator for a local community center in Seattle.
 I have my MS in Information Management (UW iSchool) and BA in English, minor in History from the University of Washington.
-I was affiliated with the International Policy Institute (IPI) Cybersecurity Fellow at the UW Jackson School of International Studies (2018-2019), the UW Center for Communication, Difference and Equity (CCDE) as a Collaborative Project Scholar (2017-2018), and ISACA Student Chapter - UW (2018-2019).
+I was an International Policy Institute (IPI) Cybersecurity Fellow at the UW Jackson School of International Studies (2018-2019) and affiliated with the UW Center for Communication, Difference and Equity (CCDE) as a Collaborative Project Scholar (2017-2018).

 In fall 2021, I'm starting my PhD in Information Studies at the University of Maryland, College Park. :)